- What's your approach when deciding for the measurements of the elements of your website using CSS units?

 I hope that helps!
 Great job on this project!
 I look forward to seeing more of your solutions and maybe updates to this one if you wish to make them!

-1 - @NicorabiSubmitted 12 months ago
+1 - @NicorabiSubmitted about 1 year ago

 Any suggestions, tips etc regarding any part of my code whether it be HTML, CSS and JavaScript will be greatly appreciated.
 Thanks in advance.